workerholic/workerholic.github.io/_includes/story.md

 end
 ```

-We add serialized jobs to the `workerholic:stats` sorted sets in redis with the `completed_at` timestamp as a score.
+We add serialized jobs to the `workerholic:stats` sorted sets in Redis with the `completed_at` timestamp as a score.
 This way when we want to retrieve jobs for the last 10 seconds we simply have to get all the jobs with a score between the current timestamp and the timestamp 10 seconds ago.

 #### How much data?

 Initially, we decided not to store live data and to just poll new data every 10 seconds.
 Once we introduced graphs into the web UI just polling for new data and throwing away stale data was no longer an option.

 At first, we decided to store data on the front-end for a certain number of data points so we could generate graphs.
 This worked, but only if the user stayed on the page.
-If the user navigated away from the page,the data was lost.
+If the user navigated away from the page, the data was lost.
 Instead, we decided to rely on Redis to store this data, up to 1,000 seconds, so we could have a total of 100 data points.

-Note that we also do some cleanup and remove the jobs that exceed this 1,000 seconds time range from our `workerholic:stats` sorted sets.
+Note that we also do some cleanup and remove the jobs that exceed this 1,000 seconds threshold from our `workerholic:stats` sorted sets.

 After solving the problem for live data we decided to introduce historical data so that users could have a broader view at their completed/failed jobs.

 ### Historical Statistics

-#### What data?
+#### What data to collect?

 We decided to display data for completed and failed jobs, as well as the breakdown for each class, up to 365 days.
 This way users would have a broad overview of their background jobs state over time.

+{: .center}
 ![reporting_historical_charts](/img/reporting_historical_charts.png)

 #### How to store the data?